Work-Life Balance Tips for Coaches & Entrepreneurs

 • Limit social media (doom scrolling).

-• Make time for you each week (daily if possible).
+• Make time for you to do something relaxing or fun each week (daily if possible).

 • Create set times for emails and other admin tasks.